-- “I could not find an episode on random place which you have not covered, I am visiting there next month.
-Would you be interested to do an episode about it when I get back?
+- “I could not find an episode on random place that you have not covered, I am visiting there next month.
+Would you be interested in doing an episode about it when I get back?

 - “I see you have an episode on country from n years ago, but I think someone could spend a whole week just in the city area of country.”

 - “I see that you may or may not have an episode on place but I wondered if you wanted to come visit so you could do an episode on place”.